Jennie Brenan

-Jennie Frances Brenan (1877–1964) was an Australian dancer and dancing teacher.
+Jennie Frances Brenan (24 April 1877– 2 February 1964) was an Australian dancer and dancing teacher.
 She was encouraged to train as a dancer by J. C. Williamson and in time she opened a dancing school which supplied his dancers and after 1910 those required by the J. C. Williamson's company.

-Life
+Biography

-Brenan was born in 1877 in the Melbourne suburb of Carlton, Victoria.
+Brennan was born in 1877 in the Melbourne suburb of Carlton, Victoria.
 Brenan's mother was Annie Bryce Cooper (born Livingston in Scotland in Edinburgh) and her father James Joseph Brenan was an estate agent born in Ireland.
 She was educated at a Catholic Ladies College (the Catholic Ladies College was not founded until 1902).
 However her important education was in dance.
 She was encouraged in her ambitions by the impresario J. C. Williamson who was a friend of the family.
 He encouraged her to train with Mary Weir who was one of his dancers and dancing teachers (Weir became Williamson's second wife in 1899).
 Her wide-ranging training continued with ballet taught by Rosalie Phillipini who was another of J.C.Williamson's dancing teachers.

 In 1896 she danced in the Svengali based play Trilby at Bendigo and her dancing was very well received.
 The performance was bound for Melbourne but Brenan refused to appear as she did not want to be seen dancing immodestly by her friends.
 Williamson suggested that she direct her skills to teaching and one of his daughters was an early pupil.
 In 1901-02 she was in London supported by the Williamson company.
 She was learning more dance from Alexandre Genée.